sastoudt/nudgeStatLabs/README.md

 1. One time only (may need to reinstall for updates throughout the semester).

-For all of these when asked which packages you would like to update, select `1: All`.
-If you are asked if "you want to install from sources the package which needs compilation?", please also say `Yes`

 `remove.packages("learnr") ## might not need this if you do not have learnr pre-installed`

 `remotes::install_github("rstudio/learnr")`